 2. Jap Sen

 Jap Sen, for instance, works across muscle fibers instead of with them, attempting to manipulate “Sen” or the life channels that flow in various directions.
-People who try Jap Sen often say that it feels slightly ticklish and makes them laugh.
+People who try Jap Sen often say that it feels slightly ticklish and makes them laugh which shows the effectiveness of this massage technique.

 3. Tok Sen

 Tok Sen developed for different reasons.
-As rice paddy farming spread all over the Far East, there grew a need for a therapy that could help relax the muscles of farmers who had been out in the field all day once they returned home.
-Most farmers didn’t know massage grandmasters in the major cities, and so they developed their own technique using mallets.
+As rice paddy farming spread all over the Far East, there grew a need for a massage therapy that could help reduce stress and relax the muscles of farmers who had been out in the field all day once they returned home.
+Most farmers who feel serious pain didn’t know massage grandmasters in the major cities, and so they developed their own technique using mallets.
 A farmer would lay down, and then a member of their family would gently bash their skin with a flat-capped wooden hammer along the so-called “Sen lines.”

 The Main HealthBenefits Of Thai Massage